Online MS in Engineering Management: Courses

 This course covers supply chain strategy, the role of information in supply chains and the bullwhip effect; network design in a supply chain; transportation network problem; routing in supply chains; sourcing; risk pooling; incentives in the supply chain, and global supply chain management.

-This course covers random number generation, random variety generation, components of discrete event and agent-based simulation, learning simulation software, and the simulation of simple systems: queuing, inventory, manufacturing, QC, transportation, layout.
+This course covers random number generation, random variety generation, components of discrete event simulation, learning simulation software, and the simulation of simple systems: queuing, inventory, manufacturing, QC, transportation, layout.

 AI Electives